nova-rey/prompt-valet/docs/Phase_Roadmap.md

 # Prompt Valet — Phase 1 Roadmap (Revised)

 ## Phase Goal
-Standardize the filesystem and configuration layout, document the current architecture, and prepare for the upcoming rename of `watcher.yaml` → `prompt-valet.yaml`.
+Standardize the filesystem and configuration layout, document the current architecture, and lock in `/srv/prompt-valet/config/prompt-valet.yaml` as the canonical runtime config.

 ## Checkpoints